 Operating while revoked is a common charge issued after individuals have been convicted of OWI/PAC and have had their licenses revoked.
 The problem is that OWI penalties include driver license revocations of at least 6 months.
 In second or subsequent OWI/PAC convictions, occupational licenses can only be obtained after at least a 45 day waiting period.
 The waiting period can sometimes force individuals to decide between following the law and things like attending school, going to work, or picking up children.
 That difficult decision can lead to a criminal conviction.
 Milwaukee defense attorneys Matthew Meyer and Benjamin Van Severen understand that difficult decision.
 We provide effective operating while revoked defense.

 When you’re facing a criminal case it’s important that you have a criminal defense attorney assisting you.
 Matthew Meyer and Benjamin Van Severe are Milwaukee criminal defense attorneys who have experience working on drunk driving, traffic, and criminal cases.
-If you’re looking for aggressive operating While Revoked defense, contact Meyer Van Severen, S.C. for a free consultation at (414) 270-0202.
+If you’re looking for aggressive operating While Revoked defense, contact Van Severen Law Office for a free consultation at (414) 270-0202.